feiyue33/course-2019-spr-proj/emmaliu_gaotian_xli33_yuyangl/README.md

 <div align=center><img src="https://github.com/feiyue33/course-2019-spr-proj/blob/master/emmaliu_gaotian_xli33_yuyangl/image/layer.gif" width="640" height="318"/></div>

+## Conclusion

+In the poster session, we discuss our final result with Prof. Anderson.
+From the heat map, we could find that people who live in West Amman go outside more often than pople who live in East Amman.
+This is identical with the economic condition of Amman since people in West Amman is wealthier than East Amman.
+Also, we could see that a new shopping mall in West Amman is the place that people often visit.

 ## Future Work

 The project is based on a dataset of 29000+ tweets from near Amman area of a seven-day period.
 If we could continue to work on this project, we might use a premium Twitter account to get more data from this area with more tweets and longer time period.
 We believe we can get more useful and precise information with the larger dataset.

 ## Reference

  - https://developer.twitter.com/en/docs.html
  - https://www.json.org/
  - http://cs-people.bu.edu/lapets/504/